Lately, I’ve had A LOT of people asking me about Yellowstone.

 We walked down the boardwalk to the water’s edge

-NEXT STOP – 40 mins from the West Thumb area is the Mud Volcano Area – where you will see – STEAM VENTS-(Warning: PUNGENT SULPHUR SMELLS) – 2/3 MILE TRAIL- MUD CALDRON – DRAGONS MOUTH SPRING – BLACK DRAGON’S CALDRON – MUD GEYSER – We also saw bison and deer here
+Our next stop is 40 mins from the West Thumb area called the Mud Volcano Area – this is where you will see – STEAM VENTS-(Warning: PUNGENT SULPHUR SMELLS) – 2/3 MILE TRAIL- MUD CALDRON – DRAGONS MOUTH SPRING – BLACK DRAGON’S CALDRON – MUD GEYSER – We also saw bison and deer here

 After leaving here, we continued our drive..on the way, we passed lots of Bison..